Money Making Ideas with your Antiques and Collectibles

 Marketing your treasures correctly

 How can anyone make money in the antiques and collectibles market?
 Smart ways to sell collectibles and antiques has always been online.
 Selling them online on sites such as Ebay, Craigslist, Etsy, Artfire and at brick and mortar shops are traditional ideas but you have to think outside the box.
 Learning how to sell your valuable vintage items is key to making a profit or staying in business.

 Hot items can be found online if you check out the world's largest auction sites.
 What's hot in one part of the country is not in another.
 The same holds true in different parts of the world.
 I once sold an old character doll from the sixties to a Japanese collector for $1250!
-It never would have gotten that price where I live so Ebay has helped in the case.
+It would never have gotten that price where I live so Ebay helped in the case.

 Have you ever bought some items at garage sales or online because it was so hot at the time?
 You soon found out that it was not.
 Some collectibles are either too unique, too expensive or lost their appeal.

 What do pickers do with their unwanted stuff?
 Not everything is an instant success.
-A television program may show a picker buying an old rusted out bike with parts missing because they think a collector will pay top dollar for it.
+A television program may show a picker buying an old rusted bike with parts missing because they think a collector will pay top dollar for it.
 That doesn't always happen in real life.
-Many of us “junkaholics” simple buy things because we really wanted it.
+Many of us “junkaholics” simply buy things because we really wanted it.
 Some of us bought things because someone else wanted it or we really thought it was going to be the next big hit.